-Triumph Curiel and his team can investigate the cause of your injury, gather strong evidence, and fight for the compensation you deserve.
+Attorney Triumph Curiel and his team, a dedicated legal team focused on brain injury cases, can investigate the cause of your injury, gather strong evidence, and fight for the compensation you deserve.
 Waiting too long to take legal action can put your case at risk, so do not delay.
-Contact us today for a free consultation to learn how we can help you move forward.
+Contact our Phoenix office today for a free consultation to learn how we can help you move forward.
+We offer a free consultation to help you understand your rights and options at no initial cost.

 Types of Brain Injuries

 Brain injuries can range from mild to severe and affect a person’s ability to think, move, and function in daily life.
+There are two main categories: traumatic brain injuries (TBIs), which result from external forces such as blows or jolts to the head, and acquired brain injuries, which occur due to internal factors like lack of oxygen, medical conditions, or birth injuries.
 The type and severity of the injury often depend on the force of impact, the location of the injury, and whether the skull remains intact.

 Common Causes of Brain Injuries

 Some brain injuries occur in everyday situations, while others result from serious accidents.
+Many brain injuries are the result of negligence or preventable incidents, such as reckless driving, unsafe premises, or violent crimes.
+Accident victims suffering from a traumatic brain injury (TBI) may have legal rights to compensation.
 Many of these injuries involve another person’s negligence, such as a reckless driver, a careless property owner, or an employer who ignores safety rules.
 Below are some common causes of brain injuries in Phoenix:

-- Car Accidents: A crash can cause a person’s head to hit the steering wheel, dashboard, or window.
+A car crash can cause a person’s head to hit the steering wheel, dashboard, or window.
 Even without direct impact, the sudden movement of the head can damage the brain.
+Reckless driving is a common cause of these preventable accidents.

-- Slip and Falls: A person who falls on a hard surface can hit their head and suffer a brain injury.
+Slip and fall accidents are a leading cause of traumatic brain injuries.
+A person who falls on a hard surface can hit their head and suffer a brain injury.
 Wet floors, uneven pavement, or poorly maintained stairs often contribute to these accidents.

 Signs and Symptoms of a Traumatic Brain Injury